WDD 130: Web Fundamentals

 Color Palette

-Color plays an essential role in any website and so the colors you use should be chosen deliberately.
-The follow video is on color theory and can help with these choices.
+Color plays an essential role in any website, and so you will choose the colors deliberately.
+The following video will teach you some lessons about color theory and can help you with your color choices.

 Using the coolors.co tool, explore the five color palettes stripes.
-Each color has four items that show when you hover over them: Alternative Shades, Drag, Adjust, and Lock.
+When you hover ovr a color the following four items appear: Alternative Shades, Drag, Adjust, and Lock.
 Play around with one color until you end up with something you like.
 You will use this tool to choose the color schema of your rafting project this week.
 You can hit the space bar on your keyboard to generate different complementary color schemes for the color you chose.
-Feel free to lock other colors and generate until you end up with 3–4 colors you like.
+Feel free to lock other colors and generate until you end up with 3 to 4 colors that you wish to use on your rafting site.

 Fonts / Typography

-Along with the colors you choose, fonts have the next largest (or maybe even larger in some cases) impact on the look and feel of your site.
+After the colors you choose, fonts have the next largest (or even larger in some cases) impact on a site's look and feel.
+The following video shares some important lessons about fonts.

 A Site Map

-The site map provides a graphic view of the hierarchy and relationship between the pages on a website.
+The site map provides a graphic view of the hierarchy, navigation, and relationship between the pages on a website.
 The site map is typically a sketch of all the pages and references on the site and is derived from the customer's functional specifications.
 The hierarchical relationship is illustrated and will drive the site navigation and links.
 Depending on the project, these site maps can be complex.
-More than likely we will not draw up a site map for the rafting project given how small the project is.
+Given the relatively small size of this course's rafting site project, you will likely not draw up a site map.

 Wireframes